dustinpfister/blog_posts/_posts/vuejs-filter.md

 ### 2.5 - Using Array.filter in a vue filter

 If I am creating a Vue instance that has an Array as a data object value, or a prop value in a component I can maybe make some filters that will work with an array value.
 For example say that I have an array of objects and each object has an active property that means that it is an object in a stack of objects that is currently being used.
-This is something that I ften do when it comes to creating an object pool for a project.
+This is something that I often do when it comes to creating an object pool for a project.
 Anyway I can use the Array.filter method in a vuejs filter as a way to create a new array that is then a collection of objects that just have an active prop set to true.
 I can then feed this array to yet another filter that will create a final text version of the array for an element.

 ```js